razumv/peggo-prometheus-exporter/README.md

 Download peggo_exporter.py and place it on your server.

 # Pre Requisites
-Programs was tested with python3 on Ubuntu 22.04.
+Program was tested with python3 on Ubuntu 22.04.
 - Confirm you have python installed
 - Import required Python packages (instructions for Ubuntu provided below):
   - pip install prometheus-client